caioaletroca/carbon-calculator-be/README.md

 Implements the main logic for data handling, storage and query for real databases, and helper utilities services.

+## Technical Details

+The approach was to build a calculator with the capacibility to handle any categories or subcategories (usages), making it scalable and easier to add more information, and with support for any unit measures input.

 ## Tech Stack

     - TypeScript